rsnyder/juncture-template/index.md

 The [image-compare](https://docs.juncture-digital.org/components/image-compare-viewer) creates a viewer that is able to display 2 high-resolution in a stacked compare viewer.

 ```
-compare caption="Comparison of Van Gogh Sketch and Painting"
+compare caption="Comparison of Van Gogh Sketch and Painting" left
 wc:Vincent_van_Gogh_-_Vincent's_Bedroom_in_Arles_-_Letter_Sketch_October_1888.jpg
 wc:Vincent_van_Gogh’s_famous_painting,_digitally_enhanced_by_rawpixel-com_49.jpg
 ```